The Roger M. Jones Fellowship Abroad

 Complete applications are reviewed by the Roger M. Jones Fellowship Committee.
 Select candidates will be invited to interview for the fellowship.
 Interviews are typically scheduled mid-December prior to final exams.
 Candidates invited to interview will be notified via email to coordinate an interview date and time.
 Business attire is required for the interview.
 The Committee will select the Roger M. Jones Fellow once all interviews have been completed.

-The recipient of the fellowship will be selected before the winter recess break and recognized at the Engineering Student Leaders & Honors Brunch in March.
+The recipient of the fellowship will be selected before the winter recess break and recognized in the Winter semester.

-All supplemental information can be mailed or hand-delivered to:
+All supplemental information can be emailed (preferred) or hand-delivered to:

 Office of Student Affairs, College of Engineering